stefalda/inject_x/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Please feel free to submit a pull request.
+For major changes, open an issue first to discuss what you'd like to propose.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.